Distinguishing two dark matter component particles at $e^+e^-$ colliders: WIMP signal at colliders

 \subsubsection{Single-component DM}

-Let us study the case of one DM candidate with mass $\mdm$ and a HDSP with mass $\mhd=\mdm + \Delta m$, which decays to DM with one/or more massless SM fermions.
-For simplicity, we assume the two HDSPs are pair-produced at rest \footnote{Such a situation arises when HDSP mass is very close to the CM energy of the collider ($\sqrt{s}\simeq 2\mhd$), as we assume mostly in the rest of the analysis.}.
-In that case, the lab frame will be the same as rest frame of the HDSP.
-At hadron colliders, one can only rely upon MET ($\slashed{E_T}$) to study DM production.
-The maximum MET, which evidently correspond to the end point of $\slashed{E_T}$ distribution, is obtained when both DMs are moving in the same direction (as it is a vector addition, see definition in Eq.~\ref{eq:MET}), in particular when $z$-component of missing momentum is minimal.
-With these conditions using four-momentum conservation, we arrive at the following expression for maximum $\slashed{E_T}$ (for details, see Appendix~\ref{app1}):
+Let us first consider a single DM with mass $\mdm$ and an HDSP with $\mhd=\mdm + \Delta m$, which decays to DM with one/or more massless SM fermions.
+For simplicity, we assume the HDSPs are pair-produced nearly at rest\footnote{Arises when $\sqrt{s}\simeq 2\mhd$, as assumed mostly in the rest of the analysis for $e^+e^-$ collisions.}, in which case, the lab frame in an $e^+ e^-$ machine can be identified, approximately at least, with the rest frame of the HDSP.

+The maximum $\slashed{E_T}$ is obtained when both DMs are moving in the same direction.
+Then (see Appendix~\ref{app1} for details),